cmatteri/CC1101-Weather-Receiver/README.md

 A driver for weewx is provided in the ccwxrxvp2 directory.
 Weewx is designed to run one instance for each weather station, but only a single program can read from a serial port.
 Thus the ccwxrx_splitter, a program which reads data packets from the serial port and routes them to the correct weewx instance was created.

 Design files for a PCB and case will be released soon.

+For a demo of this system see http://matterivineyards.com/weather (note: the system is often down for development, so there may be gaps or out of date data.)